ritmps/Surround360/surround360_render/README.md

   ./bin/TestRenderStereoPanorama --help
 ```

-* Follow the steps in CALIBRATION.md and RENDER.md to know how to get the best results when using the Surround360 software

 * We recommend configuring CMake to compile in Release mode because the code will execute faster.
 However, you can also set it up for debug mode with:
 ```
   cmake -DCMAKE_BUILD_TYPE=Debug